typedb/typedb-docs/12-comparisons/00-SQL-and-Graql.md

   plays stock;
 ```

-And we define the relations like so:
+And we define the relations:

 ```graql
 sale sub relation,